-To avoid talking passed each other we must mutually know what we mean by the words: free, will, difference, sameness, and all the rest of the words we use for thinking and speaking.
-Clearly, that is asking for too much, otherwise the correlation process would sell like hotcakes!
-The mind wants to get ‘it’ done quick and easy, and move on to greener pastures of cognition.
+We could better avoid talking passed each other if we mutually and truly knew what we meant by the words we use for thinking and speaking.
+Clearly, that is asking for too much.
+The impatient human mind wants to nail down its thoughts as quick as possible and move on to greener pastures of cognition.
 We innately care more about the result than the process that gets us there.

-Yet, without thoroughly comprehending the ‘tools’ we use to frame our thoughts — words and names — don’t we end up chasing our own tail?
-We keep jumping from pasture to pasture ironically searching for where we may already be.
-Chapter 81 hints at why take semantics so lightly: Truthful words are not beautiful; beautiful words are not truthful.
+Without thoroughly examining the tools — the words and names — we use to frame our thoughts, we just keep beating around the bush or chasing our own tails.
+Chapter 81 hints at why we take semantics so lightly: Truthful words are not beautiful; beautiful words are not truthful.
 Good words are not persuasive; persuasive words are not good.
 He who knows has no wide learning; he who has wide learning does not know.
 (Note: The correlation process, can help examine one’s “tools” of thought.)